RinkuMonani/DataStructures-cCUBE/Session 4/poppingFromStack.md

 2. [C++ STL stack question: Why does pop() not throw an exception if the stack is empty?](https://stackoverflow.com/questions/4892108/c-stl-stack-question-why-does-pop-not-throw-an-exception-if-the-stack-is-em)

-*I learned a lot more about these STL containers* (including the fact that the correct term is *container* and not DS) and I will make sure to discuss about it in the next session.
+*I learned a lot more about these STL containers* (including the fact that the correct term is **container** and not DS) and I will make sure to discuss about it in the next session.
 Nevertheless, here are the links to those posts.

 3. [Memory Allocation in STL C++](https://stackoverflow.com/questions/29869144/memory-allocation-in-stl-c#:~:text=Almost%20all%20STL%20containers%20memory,that%20have%20memory%20on%20stack.)

 4. [STL stack uses a lot of memory](https://codeforces.com/blog/entry/17307)

+**Feel free to [contact me](mailto:monanira@gmail.com) in case you have any doubts.**

+Happy Learning❤